Learn to play the harp

 Learn to play the harp ANYWHERE online

-If you've always wanted to learn the harp but can't find a tutor locally, Skype/FaceTime/Zoom lessons could be the answer.
+If you've always wanted to learn the harp but can't find a teacher near you, Messenger/FaceTime/Zoom lessons could be the answer.
 We can have a lesson over the internet at a time that suits you from your own home meaning you don't need to travel a long distance for your lessons.
-I can demonstrate technique and see what you are doing just as if we were in the same room.
+I can demonstrate technique and see what you are doing almost as if we were in the same room.
 I can send you music electronically and email notes of things to work on between lessons.

 If you'd like to try lessons online you will need:

-* a harp (I can help you find sources which may rent you one)
+* a harp/clarsach (I can help you find one to rent or buy)

 * a broadband internet connection